AutoGP API

 check::Bool=false,

-steps of Hamiltonian Monte Carlo sampling on the parameters per accepted involutive MCMC move.
+callback_fn::Function=(; kwargs...) -> nothing)Perform n_mcmc steps of involutive MCMC on the structure, with n_hmc steps of Hamiltonian Monte Carlo sampling on the parameters per accepted involutive MCMC move.

-— Functionfunction fit_greedy!(
+AutoGP.fit_greedy! — Functionfunction fit_greedy!(

 model::GPModel;